-- 122.Ensure that other potential uses of the land are considered before renewing leases or issuing new leases. - 123.Include restrictions as part of new leases so as to meet the objectives of this management plan. - 124.Ensure that all new leases include provision for Council to terminate the lease if the land is required for planned park development.
+- 128. Ensure that actual and potential natural values, including wildlife and habitats, and other potential uses of the land are considered before renewing leases or issuing new leases. - 129.Include restrictions as part of new or renewed leases so as to meet the objectives of this management plan. - 130.Ensure that all new or renewed leases include provision for Council to terminate the lease, either in whole or part, if the land is required for planned park development. - 131.Review the terms and conditions of grazing leases when they are due for renewal to ensure they are compatible with objectives and policies of this plan.